 A formal system cannot consist of formal definitions alone.
 In such a hypothetical case, there would be no formally defined terms with which to formally define the first term.
 It is the learning that we do by conditioning, trial and error, repetition, and association with contexts, that allows us to clearly understand words like "If," "the," "we," "were," "to," "accept," "this," "as," and "true."
 These words, and a few thousand others, are learned through experience.
 They may be called empirical terms.
 They are called undefined terms.

 In a formal context, the meaning of each undefined term must be widely known for its intended meaning.
-If a word has more than one meaning, then the context, or a specific explanation preceding its use, must clearly select the intended meaning.
+If a word has more than one meaning, then the context, or a specific explanation preceding its use, must clearly indicate the intended meaning.

 The common language gives us many terms that are mathematical in nature.

-You can tell the difference between a single thing and a pair of things as surely as you can tell night from day or red from blue.
+You can tell the difference between a single thing and a pair of things as surely as you can tell night from day, or red from blue.
 Children perceive, reason, and communicate with such distinctions as soon as they learn which words other people use to refer to them.
 We all have the ability to perceive a single thing, a pair of things, and many things.
 The terms amount, quantity, more than, less than, at least, no more than, at most, any, some, collection, and few refer to perceptions that we share.
 These terms are too basic to be defined by more basic terms.
 These and related meanings are the starting point for mathematical definitions.
 These terms refer to empirical observations.

 There is a centuries-old reluctance among mathematicians to use the passage of time as an element in the proof of mathematical statements.
 However, this development recognizes our experience with time and includes terms such as before and after as empirical terms.
 The order of time is thoroughly conspicuous.
 Events of any nameable kind come to pass in an order, with some events happening before others, and other events coming next in order relative to the event preceding it.
-Like the terms mentioned earlier, they have meanings that are too basic to be described by more basic terms and their attempted formal definitions, are circular.
+Like the terms mentioned earlier, they have meanings that are too basic to be described by more basic terms, and their attempted formal definitions are circular.
 These terms can be used in formal definitions because they refer to reality in ways that are beyond dispute.

 Perception of order occurs in our perception of space.
 Rocks placed in a line give us next and immediately previous or immediately neighboring rocks.